Corona-IDE/lockdown/README.md

 ## Generating Keys

 Lockdown includes a key generator, which is mostly easily used via [lockdown-cli](./lockdown-cli/README.md).
-All generated keys are of PEM format.
-All keys used must start/end with BEGIN" and "END" blocks with the correct values for the encoding used
+All generated keys are of PEM format (PKCS#1), which is currently the only format accepted by the library.

 ## Handling Key Files